hkrob/DoorOpenDetectionTFlite/README.md

 ![front_20230803-113600](https://github.com/hkrob/DoorOpenDetectionTFlite/assets/10833368/be8bc8f7-7612-425e-aded-80177ac2db66)

+# Image Processing
 * Call DOODS via the image processing integration
-** The below will send the image to Doods every 10 seconds ** The labels will need to be the same as you set in Teachable Machine
+* The below will send the image to Doods every 10 seconds
+* The labels will need to be the same as you set in Teachable Machine

 ```
 image_processing: